College of Nursing

 NURSE 7488 Introduction to Qualitative Research Methodologies and Methods: 3 semester hours

-Prerequisites: Admission to PhD program.
+Prerequisites: Admission to PhD or DNP programs.
 This course introduces qualitative research methodologies and methods useful to healthcare and related sciences.
 Emphasis is placed on theoretical and philosophical perspectives, selection of appropriate methodologies, data collection and analysis methods, and critique.
 An overview of traditional and emerging designs, strengths and limitations of various methodologies, and ethical concerns will be addressed.

 NURSE 7490 Advanced Nursing Research Designs and Methods: 3 semester hours